shoeffner/mthesis/assets/gen_files/table-pipeline-step-times.md

 Table: The different computation times per pipeline step, measured on the pexels dataset.
 All values are in \si{\micro\second}.
-Note that all pipeline steps are included although the default pipeline only uses the first four. \label{tab:pipeline-step-times}
+Note that all pipeline steps (except for the source capture) are included although the default pipeline only uses the first four.
+\label{tab:pipeline-step-times}

 Pipeline step                   Median             Max            Mean             Min
 ---------------------- --------------- --------------- --------------- ---------------